 In this webinar, moderated by Thrilok Abhishek, AVP - ekincare, our speakers Deepti Gupta, EVP HR-Info Edge India Ltd, and Renu Bohra, CHRO - DB Schenker focussed on understanding the transformation that is going on in Employee benefits and how to make employee benefits a strategic advantage to the company.

 Personal and professional worlds are colliding in ways that have never been seen before, leading employees and employers to navigate new challenges in uncharted waters.
-As employees continue to struggle with balancing work and personal obligations at home, they are dealing with emotional, physical, and financial consequences from the pandemic.
-Some of these struggles will remain even after social distancing measures are lifted and the economy stabilizes, and they could have a lasting impact on employee’s overall wellness.
+As employees continue to struggle with balancing work and personal obligations at home, they are dealing with emotional, physical, and financial consequences of the pandemic.
+Some of these struggles will remain even after social distancing measures are lifted and the economy stabilizes, and they could have a lasting impact on employees’ overall wellness.

 While many companies are rightfully focused on the bottom line and maintaining business operations throughout the pandemic, it is equally important that they take steps to ensure their employees are supported throughout this tumultuous time.

 Not all employees are the same, which is why one-size-fits-all programs fail.
 A successful well-being program should be personalized to best meet employees’ current and future needs.
-In order to do so, it is important to leverage social determinants of health data such as household composition, purchasing habits, education, and income level, and more, to identify individual employee needs.
+In order to do so, it is important to leverage social determinants of health data such as household composition, purchasing habits, education, income level, and more, to identify individual employee needs.

 Employers should also evaluate new types of resources to accommodate the “new normal”.
 Telehealth and EAP are on the rise as well as stress management and resilience programs.
 For example, if an employee has diabetes, he/she needs to know the COVID-19 risks associated with his/her condition and hence might need extra support to ensure they are able to keep up with their healthy eating and exercise regimen during the quarantine.
 Also giving such employees access to a remote diabetes program helps them feel valued and stay on track.